NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/hypertuning/tutorial_with_wb_sweeps.md

 ## 4. Creating the Sweep at Weights&Biases

 You need to create a Sweep at Weights&Biases, that will manage the hypertuning process.
 You can either create it at [https://wandb.ai/](https://wandb.ai/) website, or via `wandb` CLI like in this example, where we use one of our existing sweep config files.

+> Remember to add to set in the sweep config file the `--train_data_path` and `--eval_data_path`, as in the example above.

 ```bash
 wandb sweep --name <SWEEP_NAME> /Merlin/examples/quick_start/scripts/ranking/hypertuning/wandb_sweeps/stl_mlp/stl_click_mlp.yaml